Denmark to evacuate Afghans who worked for Kabul embassy

 A vote in the 179-seat Folketing legislature later in October when lawmakers reconvene after the summer break, is considered a formality.

-The Danish government has not yet announced its plans to suspend the deportation of Afghan migrants due to the instability in their country.
+According to Danish authorities, a single voluntary repatriation of a rejected asylum seeker to Afghanistan has been carried out, while a forced repatriation last month was postponed due to the Afghan authorities’ decision.

+Some 45 rejected asylum seekers from Afghanistan have been in a deportation position as of July 31.

-Finland, which July 9 became one of the first countries to halt deportation to Afghanistan, has not employed local staff since 2008, the press spokesman for the Nordic country’s forces told Finnish broadcaster YLE.
-Finland had been in Afghanistan since 2002 and its remaining small military contingent from the non-NATO member returned on June 8.
-Altogether, some 2,500 Finnish soldiers have served in Afghanistan in the past nearly 20 years.
+Finland, which on July 9 became one of the first countries to halt deportation of migrants to Afghanistan, has not employed local staff since 2008, the press spokesman for the Nordic country’s forces told Finnish broadcaster YLE.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.